yw2247/compmethods-yw2247/problem_set_4/README.md

 With k = 5, the number of errors goes down.
 Looking at five neighbors gives a more stable decision, since the majority vote reduces the effect of noisy or borderline points.

-Additionally, to ensure correctness: A brute-force k-NN (distance to every training point) was used as a baseline.
+Additionally, to ensure correctness, a brute-force k-NN (distance to every training point) was used as a baseline.
 The quad-tree classifier’s predictions matched the brute-force predictions with:<br>
 99.91% agreement for k = 1<br>
 100% agreement for k = 5<br>
 This confirms that the quad-tree querying logic was implemented correctly.<br>